Get Color Right the First Time

 Control Variability of Raw Materials

-Datacolor spectrophotometers can be broken up into two groups: benchtops for high accuracy color measurements in a stationary setting and handheld spectrophotometers for quality control checks when you’re on the go.
+Datacolor spectrophotometers can be broken up into two groups: benchtops for high accuracy color measurements in a stationary setting and portable spectrophotometers for quality control checks when you’re on the go.

 • Benchtop spectrophotometers, like our Spectro 1000, measure incoming raw materials for color accuracy before going to production.
 This important quality control step can save you time and resources if the masterbatcher or compounder didn’t achieve the correct formulation.